openenergymonitor/guide/source/integrations/evse-setup.markdown

 To publish a value to a new MQTT topic feed use the Emoncms `Publish to MQTT` Input Process then enter a new unique MQTT topic e.g `grid` or `import` then use this new MQTT topic in the EVSE config.

 For more advance solar PV divert config it's possible to modify the MQTT feed value and republish to a new topic using Emoncms Input processing or something like NodeRED.
-This may be desirable to increase the s

 ![mqtt1](/images/integrations/ev-charging/publish-mqtt.png)